If you’re looking for a unique way to spend your weekend, check out this article on how to fly fish from a SUP.

 Conclusion

-If you want to experience some of the best scenery in Utah, but don’t want to spend hours hiking or driving, consider flying fishing from a SUP.
+If you want to experience some of the best scenery in Utah but don’t want to spend hours hiking or driving, consider flying fishing from a SUP.

 This unique and thrilling way to fish provides an unparalleled view of the landscape below while you reel in some good eats.